umarbutler/pyhadith/README.md

 ### 1.3.
 Rawa Post-Processor

-To ensure that the names extracted by the *rawa* model are accurate, a post-processor looks for common joining terms at the beginning of each name.
+To ensure that the names extracted by the *rawa* model are accurate, a post-processor looks for common joining terms at the beginning of each name (i.e. where the word 'min' (meaning from) is included as part of the name of a narrator).
 If a common joining term is found, it is removed from the name.

 ### 1.4.
 Hadith Deconstruction Algorithm